 Before you sit down to fill out which qualities and characteristics you value most in the programs to which you are applying, visit the official websites of these schools.
 Read up on their mission statement, goals, and values.
 These are all important to assess what kind of applicants the programs are looking for.
 Based on your research, you will know which characteristics to put in your Duet assessment to target specific schools or programs.

 If you are applying to an MD program in the US, learn how to use MSAR to choose the right school for you.
 This online database provides you with more than just the schools’ mission statement to help you gauge whether you are the right fit for your programs.
 MSAR also outlines the history of premedical experiences of each school’s matriculants.
 This means that you can assess what kind of experiences and skills these schools value in their students and highlight these in your Duet assessment!
 For example, over 90% of matriculants to Ivy League medical schools have extensive research experience, which indicates that you should emphasize your research skills and experiences in your AMCAS work and activities section if you are planning to apply to Columbia or Yale.
-In your Duet assessment, you can indicate that what you value in the programs you are applying to are research opportunities.
+In your Duet assessment, you can indicate that you value programs emphasizing research opportunities.

 Did you know that 90% of Ivy League matriculants have research experience?